zuston/lizi/README.md

 Now the deployment of vercel has been supported, doc will be added ASAP.

 #### Example
-The blog site is built by this project, http://zuston.github.io
+The blog site is built by this project http://zuston.github.io

 ### Roadmap
 - [x] Support blog comment